Great Falls Dam (Tennessee): History

 With financing from Chicago business interests, Tennessee Power began construction work on the dam's foundation.
 Within a month, however, the Caney Fork burst its banks again, flooding out the project's excavation work and destroying its cofferdams.
-Tennessee Power again struggled with finances, but was able to resume construction in 1915 and by late 1916, the 40 ft high dam had been completed.
+Tennessee Power struggled with finances but was able to resume construction in 1915, and by late 1916 the 40 ft high dam had been completed.
 The plant went into operation on January 1, 1917.

 In 1922, the Tennessee Power Company merged with several other entities to form the Tennessee Electric Power Company (TEPCO).
 TEPCO tripled the capacity of Great Falls Dam by raising the dam 35 ft and installing a second generator at the powerhouse downstream.
 The dam faced its first major test in March 1929, when several cloudbursts atop the Cumberland Plateau caused the Caney Fork to expand to record flood volumes, sending wreckage and uprooted trees crashing into the dam.
 The Great Falls Power House was flooded and a substation was destroyed, but the dam held.

 The passage of the TVA Act in 1933 gave the Tennessee Valley Authority oversight of flood control operations in the Tennessee River watershed, where most of TEPCO's dams were located.
 Jo Conn Guild, the head of TEPCO, vehemently opposed TVA and challenged the constitutionality of the TVA Act in federal court.
 After the U.S. Supreme Court upheld the act, however, TEPCO was forced under eminent domain to sell its assets to TVA for $78 million.
 This sum included $3.5 million for Great Falls Dam.

-After its acquisition, TVA almost immediately began making improvements to Great Falls Dam.
+After its acquisition, TVA began making improvements to Great Falls Dam.
 By 1946, grouting work had repaired much of the leakage through the cliffside, which had been an issue since the dam's creation.
 TVA also built a new switchyard and control building.
-In the late 1960s, the agency leased part of the Great Falls reservation to the state of Tennessee for the development of Rock Island State Park, which opened in 1969.
+In the late 1960s, the agency leased part of the Great Falls reservation to the state for the development of Rock Island State Park, which opened in 1969.